How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

 I think we went a little too far, so let’s turn it back up just a couple of notches.

 And I think that looks much better.
 Now as you can see, the shadows are brightened up just a bit, and now we can see our subject’s eyes much better.
-Another cool thing about the pop-up flashes, that it makes us a little bit of a catch light in our subject’s eyes, which kind of brings their eyes to and makes them seem more alive.
+Another thing about the pop-up flashes, that it makes us a little bit of a catch light in our subject’s eyes, which kind of brings their eyes to life and makes them seem more alive.

 So that’s pretty much the only way that I’ve ever used a built-in flash.
 In fact, most ‘prosumer’ and higher level DSLRs like the 5D that I shoot with, don’t even have a pop-up flash built in.